dPhish/Documentation/modules/detect/analyzed_emails.md

     4. **Scope by Subject**: Searches for emails in the organization that have the same subject as the reported email.
     5. **Search**: Once the search is over, the page is populated with emails that matched the search criteria.
 Analysts can then take actions on these emails such as mass deletion or mass quarantine.
     6. **Delete**: Deletes the selected email from the dashboard listing.
 Any tickets opened on the deleted entry will be deleted as well.
 Note that this DOES NOT delete the email from the reporter’s mailbox, that what response does, it just deletes it from the platform.

+7. **Delete**: Delete the email.
+This will delete the email from the mailbox of the reported.